memoryfraction/Localized-LLM-RAG/readme.md

 According to the steps in this article, you can quickly build a local LLM +Retrieval-Augmented Generation (The RAG) system provides detailed steps and MVP codes to demonstrate to the outside world your LLM/AI Engineer capabilities and provide strong evidence for your transformation from a traditional software engineer to an AI/ML Engineer.

 # 2 Technology Stack and Terminology
-Python 3: Python is a versatile programming language that you can use to write code for RAG applications.
+* Python 3: Python is a versatile programming language that you can use to write code for RAG applications.
-ChromaDB: A vector database for storing and managing our data embeddings.
+* ChromaDB: A vector database for storing and managing our data embeddings.
 To be: Download and serve the custom LLM on our local machine.
-LangchainA development framework for building applications based on large language models (LLMs).
+* Langchain: A development framework for building applications based on large language models (LLMs).
 It addresses the complexity of integrating, managing, and scaling LLMs within applications.
 In this local RAG system, it plays a central role in connecting large models, vector libraries, and application logic.

-LangChain = "Rapid Development of Chain-Based LLM Toolbox" for the Python Ecosystem Semantic Kernel = "Composable Intelligent Agent Platform" for the C#/.NET Ecosystem
+* LangChain = "Rapid Development of Chain-Based LLM Toolbox" for the Python Ecosystem
+* Semantic Kernel = "Composable Intelligent Agent Platform" for the C#/.NET Ecosystem

 # 3. Set up the environment
 ## 3.1 Installing Python Environment and Miniconda